Ruthuwamahoro/weather-app/README.md

 3. using API-key and API-url to fetch and display current weather forecasts in different locations worldwide.
 4. starting the application and accessing it in the browser

 DEMO VIDEO:

 Please check out the following demo video that fully explains how this weather-app is working: https://www.loom.com/share/ead96f4a2d7f4351a5e6a701c08bb19e

+contributing and supporting:

+we enhance contribution just to widen the functionality of weather application.

+Developed by Ruth Uwamahoro with great support of the openWeatherMap API.